Kentucky’s Dedicated Family Law Appellate Attorneys

 Common Questions About Family Law Appeals

 In most cases, you have 30 days from the entry of a final, appealable order to file your notice of appeal with the Kentucky Court of Appeals.
-This deadline is strictly enforced, so it's crucial to act quickly if you believe the court made an error.
+This deadline is strict, so contact an appellate attorney as soon as possible.

 Generally, no. Appellate courts review the record that was before the trial court.
-They don't hear new testimony or consider new evidence.
-This is why it's important to build a complete record at the trial level and to identify appellate issues early.
+They don’t hear new testimony or consider new evidence.
+This is why it’s critical to build a strong record at the trial level.

-Common grounds include errors of law (the judge misapplied or misinterpreted the law), abuse of discretion (the decision was arbitrary or unreasonable), insufficient findings of fact, and procedural errors that affected the outcome.
-We can evaluate your case to identify potential appellate issues.
+Common grounds include errors of law (the judge misapplied or misinterpreted the law), abuse of discretion (the decision was arbitrary or unreasonable), insufficient evidence, and procedural errors.

-The appellate process typically takes 12-18 months from filing the notice of appeal to receiving a decision, though this can vary.
-The briefing schedule, whether oral argument is granted, and the court's caseload all affect timing.
+The appellate process typically takes 12-18 months from filing the notice of appeal to receiving a decision, though this can vary based on the briefing schedule, oral argument, and the court’s docket.

 Think the Judge Got It Wrong?